 Mice are nocturnal animals and you may not see them during the day.
 They are inquisitive creatures.
 What to look out for: Sightings – although they are generally nocturnal you may see them during the day.
 Droppings – look like black grains of rice.
 Signs of gnawing – habitual gnawing is commonplace as their incisor…Read More

 What to look for: Sightings – although rats are usually nocturnal animals you may see them in the day.
 Droppings – look like dark brown to black olive pits, usually 2cm long, but sometimes up to 5cm long.
 Signs of gnawing – habitual gnawing is commonplace as their incisor teeth continue to grow and need…Read More

 "Pestcall have given us a high quality, professional and reliable service since January 2001.
 During those years when we needed help or advice they responded with speed and efficiency.
 I like the way they keep the documentation concise, and the way they keep me informed about pest issues and treatments on my site.
 I can therefore recommend their services without hesitation."

-Daniel Harratt - Building and Services Manager - Glyndebourne Productions Limited
+Danny Harratt - Building and Services Manager - Glyndebourne Productions Limited

 Drop us a line to discuss your needs.

 Our team are ready and waiting to help you.